 Site

-In July 1863, a thriving family farm was suddenly transformed as the Union 11th Corps converted the property to a field hospital for more than 1,900 wounded soldiers.
+In July 1863, this thriving family farm was suddenly transformed when the Union 11th Corps converted the property to a field hospital for more than 1,900 wounded soldiers during and after the Battle of Gettysburg.

 Meticulously renovated, the site features restored, original buildings from the 1863 battle to inspire and explore: